Updated Mar 23, 2026

-Yes.
-Across the National Student Survey (NSS) organisation management of course theme (2018–2025), comments lean negative overall (52.2% negative versus 43.6% positive).
-In politics, Organisation and management of course appears in 3.2% of comments and trends negative (sentiment −22.9).
-The pattern reflects who is speaking: young students provide 70.0% of comments and read more critical than mature peers, while full‑time cohorts dominate politics programmes.
-As a sector lens, the category captures the reliability of timetabling, change control and communications; Politics sits within Social Sciences and shows similar operational friction alongside strong views on curriculum and assessment.
+Across the National Student Survey (NSS) organisation management of course theme (2018-2025), part of the undergraduate student comment themes and categories, comments lean negative overall (52.2% negative versus 43.6% positive).
+In politics, Organisation and management of course appears in 3.2% of comments and trends negative (sentiment -22.9).
+The pattern also reflects who is speaking: young students provide 70.0% of comments and are more critical than mature peers, while full-time cohorts dominate politics programmes.
+As a sector lens, the category captures the reliability of timetabling, change control, and communications; politics sits within Social Sciences and shows similar operational friction alongside strong views on curriculum and assessment.

 Where does course organisation fail politics students?